 Between the fall of 2009 and the fall of 2010, I was on leave from Tieto in Karlstad and worked as an acting associate professor at the School of Information and Communication Technology at the KTH Royal Institute of Technology.
 As an associate professor, I initiated a research project, ”Smart Session Management for Multi-homed SCTP” (SCTP Smartswitch), together with Karlstad University and Ericsson Research in Kista.
 The “SCTP Smartswitch” project aimed at extending the failover/changeover mechanism of SCTP with smart session management so that it would be able to manage everything from real-time applications, such as interactive games, which require fast failovers/changeovers, to roaming mobile terminals which sometimes experience long disconnection periods, i.e., long failover/changeover periods.
 In the fall of 2010, I acquired a four-year, tenure-track position at Karlstad University, and during the first two years as associate senior lecturer at their computer science department, the ”SCTP SmartSwitch” project was a major part of my research work.
 Notably, it resulted in about ten publications, an SCTP-based mobility management framework for smartphones and tablets that offered sub-second vertical handover between 3G and WiFi networks, and a generic SCTP-based session layer for mobility support in mobile delay-tolerant networks.

-I became a Senior Lecturer at Karlstad University in the Fall of 2014.
+I became a Senior Lecturer at Karlstad University in the Fall of 2014 and an Associate Professor (swe.
+Docent) in the Fall 2016.
 In recent years, my research has to a large degree focused on the use of multi-path transport protocols such as Multipath TCP and CMT-SCTP to increase reliability and throughput and decrease latency in IP networks.
-I have authored and co-authored around forty conference and journal papers, and is a Senior member of IEEE.
+I have also, as part of the HITS project, initiated studies on energy-efficient transport solutions for Cellular IoT technologies such as NB-IoT.
+I have authored and co-authored around fifty conference and journal papers, and is a Senior member of IEEE.